clodman84/Updated-Newer-Fresher-Version-3/README.md

 If you only need the application, download a prebuilt release from the Releases page.

+WINDOWS IS NOT EXPLICITLY SUPPORTED AS A DEVELOPMENT ENVIRONMENT, IF YOU WANT TO DEVELOP THIS ON WINDOWS, YOU WILL HAVE TO PUT IN SOME WORK TO GET THE DEVELOPMENT BUILD TO RUN.
+ONLY THE PACKAGED BUILD IS CONFIRMED TO WORK.

 ## Requirements

 Install the following before building: